ychong4/ychong4.github.io/Activity 2/InsurancePrediction/Readme.md

 ![](bivariate_num_analysis.png)

-We observe that younger participants tend to reject insurance
+We observe that younger participants tend to reject insurance.

 </br>